skrtdev/NovaGram/README.md

 ## Features

 - **Full**: All the Methods and Types implemented in Bot Api 4.9
+- **Fast**: Support for JSON payload, and async handling of updates
 - **Extendable**: With [Prototypes](https://docs.novagram.ga/prototypes.html), you can add your custom functionalities
 - **Easy**: Exactly like original Bot Api, with Objects too
 - **Ready**: You can start creating your amazing bot right now, thanks to many Built-in features, such as [Conversations](https://docs.novagram.ga/database.html), [Entities Parser](https://docs.novagram.ga/objects.html) and [getDC](https://docs.novagram.ga/docs.html#getUsernameDC)